Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews: Evaluation Harness

-We extract structured data for three categories---epidemiological parameters, transmission models and concluded outbreaks---using a multi-stage, schema-constrained framework.
-Extraction is carried out by an agentic LRM with specialised tool calls to enforce field-level constraints and ensure structured outputs, mimicing human annotators extracting relevant data from articles by filling in survey forms.
+\paragraph{Data Extraction} We extract data for three categories (epidemiological parameters, transmission models and concluded outbreaks) using a multi-stage, schema-constrained framework (Figure~\ref{fig:flashfig}e, Appendix~\ref{app:data_extraction_details}).
+Extraction assumes the use of agentic models and provides tools that enforce schematised and structured outputs, mimicking human annotators extracting relevant data and filling out survey forms.
 For each data category, the pipeline first conducts \textit{presence flagging} to identify articles containing relevant data, followed by targeted extraction using parameter-specific, model-specific, or outbreak-specific tool calls for validated outputs.
 For epidemiological parameters, extraction also involves population tagging (e.g. age groups, geographic locations and clinical severity), which enables subsequent aggregation of parameter estimates into summary statistics across population contexts.
-Complete schemas, tool definitions and validation rules are provided in \Cref{app:data_extraction_details}.